Does Cheese Raise Cholesterol?

 Just what is it about cheese that results in these unexpected findings?
 Scientists are not sure, but it is possibly due to:

 - The calcium in cheese reducing absorption of the fat during digestion: Many do not know that though cheese contributes saturated fat to the diets of Americans, it also contributes 21 percent of the calcium, along with 11.4 percent of the phosphorus, 9.2 percent of the vitamin A, 7.5 percent of the zinc, 6.6 percent of the vitamin B12 and 5.2 percent of the riboflavin - thus helping people meet nutrient requirements.
 It’s the calcium, however, that is thought to play a role in reducing the absorption of fat from cheese during digestion.

 - Something unique about the dairy fat itself in cheese: In fact, there is an emerging body of research from large cohort studies that indicates full-fat dairy products (including milk, cheese, and yogurt) may not be associated with heart disease risk, and in some cases may actually be associated with a reduced risk for heart disease.
 These findings appear to indicate that dairy fat, although made up of mostly saturated fat, may not be what we thought it was in terms of its association with heart disease.

 - The packaging of the nutrients in cheese.
 It may even be the way the fat and other nutrients are packaged in cheese, known as the cheese matrix, which contributes to these effects.
 More research is needed to know for sure.

-Regardless of the mechanisms, one thing appears to be clear: More research is needed to determine "does cheese raise cholesterol?"
+Regardless of the mechanisms, one thing appears to be clear: More research is needed to determine if cheese raises and is bad for cholesterol.
 Like most things in nutrition science, the story is turning out to be much more complicated, and much more fascinating!